 16. Chikoo banana puree (7 Months+) :

 Chikkoo/Sapodilla/Sapotta is full of fiber.
 It helps in preventing constipation in babies.
-This chikoo banana puree is a tasty and creamy puree for babies and there is a least possibility that a baby can say no to this.
+This chikoo banana puree is a tasty and creamy puree for babies, and there is the least possibility that a baby can say no to this.
 It also requires no cooking and hence this puree is ideal during travels.

-- Make sure you have introduced each fruit separate and checked for allergies before trying any combination fruit purees.
+- Make sure you have introduced each fruit separately and checked for allergies before trying any combination fruit purees.

 - Always check with your pediatrician before giving any food.

-- Avoid salt and any kind of sugar at least till one year.
+- Avoid salt and any sugar at least until one year.